Abnederio/Coffee_Recommender/README.md

 # ☕ AI Coffee Recommender

+(This program right now can only be used locally.)

 ### 🌟 A Smart Coffee Recommendation System Powered by AI & Google Sheets 🚀

 This Streamlit app recommends the perfect coffee based on your preferences like caffeine level, sweetness, and weather conditions.
 It uses **Google Sheets** as a database and **CatBoostClassifier** for AI-powered recommendations.